Cass Lake Hospital

 Northwest Technical College Phone: 218-333-6600

 Leech Lake Tribal College Phone: 218-335-4200

 The facility, originally constructed in 1937, has long history in the Cass Lake community and has been renovated and expanded multiple times throughout this history.
 In recent years and going forward the Cass Lake Indian Health Service (CLIHS) in collaboration with the Leech Lake Band of Ojibwe (LLBO) has made the expansion and improvement of the facility a high priority with goals of improving access, patient experiences and making this facility the first choice for quality healthcare for the Leech Lake Band.

-In 2010 the CLIHS was listed as a priority site for Indian Health Care Delivery Demonstration Projects which were established under the Indian Health Care Improvement Act and later re-authorized under the Affordable Care Act to expand the availability of services, reducing burden on Contract Health Services and the need for emergency room visits.
+In 2010 the CLIHS was listed as a priority site for Indian Health Care Delivery Demonstration Projects which were established under the Indian Health Care Improvement Act and later re-authorized under the Affordable Care Act to expand the availability of services, reducing burden on Purchased/Referred Care (PRC) and the need for emergency room visits.
 The CLIHS is committed these goals and has partnered with the LLBO to meet them.